kubedb/docs/docs/guides/proxysql/reconfigure/cluster/index.md

 193 rows in set (0.001 sec)
 ```

 To reconfigure these variables all we need to do is create a yaml like the following.
-Just mention the variable name and its desired value in a key-value style under corresponding variable type i.e mysqlVariables and adminVariables.
+Just mention the variable name and its desired value in a key-value style under corresponding variable type i.e `mysqlVariables` and `adminVariables`.

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1